 Getting around the Mile High City is quick and easy thanks to the the Light Rail’s ten different passenger lines.
-It reaches south to Lone Tree, north to Denver west to Golden, and east to Aurora.
+The RTD Rail reaches south to Lone Tree, north to Denver west to Golden, and east to Aurora.

 The Regional Transportation District was established in 1969 to serve as the regional authority in providing public transportation service in 8 counties, namely Boulder, Broomfield, Denver, Jefferson, Adams, Arapahoe, Douglas and Weld.
 RTD’s Light Rail service did not take place until only 1994.